 The post Deyr '09/10 livelihood based integrated food security analysis indicates an acute humanitarian crisis for 1,255,000 rural people in Somalia.
 The number of people in crisis reduced since the post Gu '09 by 15%.
-The number of people in HE, 540,000, has also lowered and is currently less than the number in AFLC, 715,000.
+The number of people in Humanitarian Emergency (HE), 540,000, has also lowered and is currently less than the number in Acute Food and Livelihood Crisis (AFLC), 715,000.
 The largest concentration of rural population in crisis is in Galgadud, Hiran and Mudug.
 In these regions, populations in AFLC and HE account for 75-80% of the total rural population.

 There is deterioration in rural areas of Sool and Nugal regions in the north, with increased numbers of rural populations in crisis.
-On the other hand, the situation has significantly improved in Juba regions to a complete recovery from crisis with the entire rural population identified as Borderline Food Insecure (BFI).
-There is also a significant reduction of populations in crisis, in the range of 50-73%, in Bay, Lower Shabelle and Gedo regions (Map 8).
+On the other hand, the situation has significantly improved in Juba regions a complete recovery from crisis where the entire rural population is now identified in BFI phase.
+There is also a significant reduction of populations in crisis, in the range of 50-73%, in Bay, Lower Shabelle and Gedo regions (Map 7).